sdleffler/luminance-rs/examples/README.md

   - [05-attributeless](./05-attributeless): render a triangle without sending any vertex data to the GPU!
   - [06-texture](./06-texture): learn how to use a loaded image as a luminance texture on the GPU!
+  - [07-offscreen](./07-offscreen): get introduced to *offscreen rendering*, a powerful technique used to render frames into memory without directly displaying them on your screen.
+Offscreen framebuffers can be seen as a generalization of your screen.